lrheault/likelihoodplot/README.md

 <a href="https://cdn.rawgit.com/lrheault/likelihoodplot/a5c932cf/demo_OLS.html" target="_blank">Click to view the html output of the sum of squared residuals function</a>

-<a href="https://cdn.rawgit.com/lrheault/likelihoodplot/a5c932cf/demo_MLE.html" target="_blank">Click to View the html output of the likelihood function</a>
+<a href="https://cdn.rawgit.com/lrheault/likelihoodplot/a5c932cf/demo_MLE.html" target="_blank">Click to view the html output of the likelihood function</a>